-At the time of the first mission's founding, the Spanish Empire in America stretched from Texas to Tierra del Fuego.
+In the late 17th century, the Spanish Empire in America stretched from Texas to Tierra del Fuego.
 Administering such a vast territory was difficult.
-Spain divided the continent into viceroyalties.
-The viceroyalty of New Spain included all of Mexico, Guatemala, and large stretches of the southwestern United States, where it had a minimum presence.
+Spain divided the continent into viceroyalties; the viceroyalty of New Spain included all of Mexico, Guatemala, and large stretches of the southwestern United States, where Spanish presence was still minimal.

-As the 18th century wore on, bands of Apache Indians would frequently attack the village, but these attacks killed fewer of the native population than did the diseases brought from Europe, for which the Coahuiltecans had little resistance.
+As the 18th century wore on, bands of Apache Indians frequently attacked the village, but far more devastating to the Coahuiltecans were the diseases brought from Europe, for which they had little resistance.
 By the beginning of the 19th century, the Spanish missions were sorely depopulated.
-In 1794, Mission San Antonio de Valero was secularized, its farmlands redistributed, but in 1810, Spanish authorities turned the former mission into a garrison, recognizing the military potential of its thick walls.
-Because the men recruited to serve here all hailed from the Mexican town of San José y Santiago del Alamo de Parras.
-The name of their station was soon shortened to the Alamo (Spanish for “cottonwood tree").
+In 1794, Mission San Antonio de Valero was secularized and its farmlands redistributed, but in 1810, Spanish authorities turned the former San Antonio mission into a garrison, recognizing the military potential of its thick walls.
+Because the men recruited to serve here all hailed from the Mexican town of San José y Santiago del Alamo de Parras, the name of their station was soon shortened to the Alamo, Spanish for “cottonwood tree.”

-By 1824, all five missions in the San Antonio area had been secularized and Mexico had gained its independence from Spain.
-Apache and Comanche roamed the territory freely, and it was next to impossible to persuade more Spaniards to live there.
-Although the political leaders of Mexico were rightly suspicious of Anglo-American designs on their land, they entered into an agreement with Moses Austin to settle some 300 Anglo-American families in the region to the east of San Antonio.
-Austin died before he could carry out his plan, and it was left to his son Stephen to bring the settlers into Texas.
+By 1824, all five missions in the San Antonio area had been secularized.
+Mexico had gained its independence from Spain, yet so long as Apache and Comanche freely roamed the territory, it was next to impossible to persuade more Spaniards to move there.
+Mexico’s political leaders—rightly suspicious of Anglo-American designs on their land—entered into an agreement with Moses Austin to settle some 300 Anglo-American families in the region east of San Antonio.
+Austin died before he could carry out his plan, but his son Stephen prevailed to bring the settlers into Texas.
 Shortly afterward, others (now called empresarios) made similar agreements with the Mexican government.

-The Mexicans wanted a buffer between the Indians and their settlements in northern Mexico, but eventually grew nervous about the large numbers of Anglos entering their country from the north.
-Having already repealed many of the tax breaks they had initially granted the settlers, they now prohibited all further U.S. immigration to the territory.
-When, in 1835, General Antonio López de Santa Anna abolished Mexico’s democratic 1824 constitution, Tejanos (Mexican Texans) and Anglos alike balked at his dictatorship, and a cry rose up for a separate republic.
-One of the first battles for Texas independence was fought in San Antonio when the insurgents attacked the garrison there.
+Mexicans wanted a buffer between the Indians and their settlements in northern Mexico, but eventually grew nervous about the large numbers of Anglos entering their country.
+They’d already repealed many of the tax breaks they’d initially granted the settlers; now they moved in to prohibit all further U.S. immigration to the territory.

+Then historical events prevailed.
+In 1835, General Antonio López de Santa Anna abolished Mexico’s democratic 1824 constitution, and Tejanos (Mexican Texans) and Anglos alike balked at his dictatorship.
+A cry rose up for a separate Texas republic.
+One of the first battles for Texas independence was fought in 1835 in San Antonio when insurgents attacked the garrison there.
 The battle was intensely fought, much of it door-to-door combat.
 Eventually, Mexican general Martín Perfecto de Cós surrendered on December 9, 1835.
-Under terms of the surrender, the Mexicans were allowed to leave, as no one had food for so many prisoners.
+Under terms of the surrender, Mexicans were allowed to leave, as no one had food for so many prisoners.

-But the Mexican army, under General Santa Anna, would return in force the next year to retake the Alamo, in a lopsided battle against the Texan forces that would capture the American imagination.
+But the Mexican army, under General Santa Anna, would return in force the next year to retake the Alamo, in a lopsided battle that would fire the American imagination.
 The siege lasted from February 23 through March 6, 1836.
-Some 180 volunteers -- among them Davy Crockett and Jim Bowie -- serving under the command of William Travis, died in the final attack, defending the Alamo against a force that was 10 times their number.
+Some 180 volunteers under the command of William Travis —among them Davy Crockett and Jim Bowie—died in the final attack, defending the Alamo against a force that was 10 times their number.
 Though the Americans ultimately lost the Alamo, the delay allowed the Texian army’s leader, Sam Houston, to muster his forces and eventually defeat the Mexican army at San Jacinto with the battle cry “Remember the Alamo!”

 After the Fall

-Ironically, few Americans came to live in San Antonio during Texas's stint as a republic (1836–45), but settlers came from overseas in droves: By 1850, 5 years after Texas joined the United States, Tejanos and Americans were outnumbered by European, mostly German, immigrants.
+During Texas’ brief stint as a republic (1836–45), few Americans came to live in San Antonio, but settlers came from overseas in droves: By 1850, Tejanos and Americans were outnumbered by European, mostly German, immigrants.
 (Fun fact: By 1860, German speakers in San Antonio outnumbered both Spanish and English speakers.)
-The Civil War put a temporary halt to the city’s growth -- in part because Texas joined the Confederacy and most of the new settlers were Union sympathizers -- but expansion picked up again soon afterward.
+The Civil War put a temporary halt to the city’s growth (while Texas joined the Confederacy, many new settlers were Union sympathizers), but expansion picked up again soon afterward.
 As elsewhere in the West, the coming of the railroad in 1877 set off a new wave of immigration.
 Riding hard on its crest, the King William district of the city, a residential suburb named for Kaiser Wilhelm, was developed by prosperous German merchants.

 As the city marched into the 20th century, Fort Sam Houston continued to expand.
 In 1910, it witnessed the first military flight by an American, and early aviation stars such as Charles Lindbergh honed their flying skills here.
-From 1917 to 1941, four Army air bases -- Kelly Field, Brooks Field, Randolph Field, and Lackland Army Air Base -- shot up, making San Antonio the largest military complex in the United States outside the Washington, D.C., area.
-Although Kelly was downsized and privatized, the military remains the city’s largest employers; it’s now home to Joint Base San Antonio-Randolph, JBSA-Fort Sam Houston, JBSA-Lackland, and JBSA-Camp Bullis.
+From 1917 to 1941, four Army air bases—Kelly Field, Brooks Field, Randolph Field, and Lackland Army Air Base—shot up, making San Antonio the largest military complex in the United States outside the Washington, D.C., area.
+The military remains one of the city’s largest employers; it’s now home to Joint Base San Antonio-Randolph, JBSA-Fort Sam Houston, JBSA-Lackland, and JBSA-Camp Bullis.
 San Antonio trademarked Military City, USA, as an official designation in 2017.

 A River Runs Through It

 The city continued to grow.
 In the early 1900s, it showcased the first skyscraper in Texas.
 But San Antonio wasn’t growing fast enough to keep up with Houston or Dallas.
-By the 1920s, it had become Texas's third-largest city and had arrived at a crossroads.
+By the 1920s, it had become Texas’ third-largest city and had arrived at a crossroads.
 Was it to follow Houston and Dallas in their bull-rush toward growth and modernism?
 Or was it to go its own way, preserving what it thought most valuable?
 This dilemma took the form of a political dispute over the meandering San Antonio River.
 In 1921, during a violent storm, the river overflowed its banks and flooded the downtown area, killing 50 people and destroying many businesses.
-A city commission recommended draining the riverbed and channeling the water through underground culverts to remove the threat of flooding and free up space for more downtown buildings.
+A city commission recommended draining the riverbed and channeling the water through underground culverts to remove the flood threat and free up space for more downtown buildings.
 This outraged many locals.
-A group of women’s clubs formed to save the river and create an urban green space along its banks.
-(And this was decades before anyone in Texas had ever heard of urban planning.)
-The women's campaign was multipronged and even included a puppet-show dramatization.
-They won the battle, and the river was saved.
+A group of women’s clubs formed to save the river and create an urban green space along its banks, decades before anyone in Texas had ever heard of urban planning.
+Mounting a multipronged campaign (even including a puppet-show dramatization), the women’s group won the battle, and the river was saved.